freeexotic/freeexotic_info/README.md

 ## About Me

 Hello!
-I'm Vsevolod, a **C++ developer** and a student at **NUST MISIS University**, majoring in Applied Mathematics.
+I'm Vsevolod, a ** developer** and a student at **NUST MISIS University**, majoring in Applied Mathematics.
 I'm passionate about software development, algorithms, and exploring the power of modern programming technologies.

 I'm always open to new connections, collaborations, and exciting projects!